I can't believe we're already starting the third hour, and it's Friday the live from the left post at our satellite studios in Los Angeles.

 I've laughed at dinner with them.

-I know their brother Bill, they are some of the finest people you would ever meet.
+They are some of the finest people you would ever meet.

 They work hard each and every day.

-That's why the left opposes it.
+That's why the left opposes it, because Coke Industry is going to benefit.

-In in May of this year, Congressman uh uh waxman, Nostralitis Waxman, and Bobby Rush wrote a letter to the Energy and Commerce Committee citing the Reuters story, which urged the committee to request documents from Coke Industries which relate to the Keystone Pipeline, is because Coke Industries is involved, which means they're investing in it.
+In May of this year, Congressman Waxman, Nostralitis Waxman, and Bobby Rush wrote a letter to the Energy and Commerce Committee citing the Reuters story, which urged the committee to request documents from Coke Industries, which relate to the Keystone Pipeline.

-Because there are pipelines like this all over the world, all over the country.
+This is pure politics, and you're being persuaded that it's other reasons because there are pipelines like this all over the world, all over the country.

 The water sources in Nebraska are very deep.